XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab9-DockerizingNETCore.md

 docker run -e ACCEPT_EULA=Y -e MSSQL_PID=Developer -e SA_PASSWORD="Pass@word" --name sqldocker -p 5433:1433 -d mcr.microsoft.com/mssql/server
 ```

-Right-click the RetroGamingWebAPI and start to debug a new instance.
+Right-click the `RetroGamingWebAPI` in Visual Studio and start debugging it.

 Navigate to the Web API endpoint at https://localhost:5001/openapi.
 Experiment with the GET and POST operations that are offered from the Open API user interface.
 Try to retrieve the list of high scores, and add a new high score for one of the registered player names.

-Make sure you know how this application is implemented.
+Make sure you know how this Web API is implemented.
 Set breakpoints if necessary and navigate the flow of the application for the home page.

 ## <a name="add"></a>Add Docker support
 Visual Studio 2019 offers tooling for adding support to run your application in a Docker container.
 You will first add container support to the Web API project.

-To get started you can right-click the RetroGamingWebApi project and select Add, Container Orchestrator Support from the context menu.
+To get started you can right-click the `RetroGamingWebApi` project and select `Add Container Orchestrator Support` from the context menu.
 Choose `Docker Compose` as the local orchestrator from the dropdown.

 <img src="images/AddContainerOrchestratorSupport.PNG" width="400" />